Genetics and Carrier Screening

 When is the Best Time to be Screened?

 Screening before pregnancy is optimal.
 This allows a carrier couple the greatest number of options.
-It is important to note that if the couple discovers their carrier status once they are already pregnant their only option, if the fetus is affected, is to continue or to terminate the pregnancy.
+It is important to note that if the couple discovers their carrier status once they are already pregnant their only options, if the fetus is affected, are to continue or to terminate the pregnancy.